Mastering Situational Awareness for Personal Safety

 The 4 Levels of Awareness (Cooper’s Color Code)

-White — Unaware, Distracted, Zoned out, On your phone, Not paying attention.
+White — Unaware, distracted, zoned out, on your phone, not paying attention.

-Red — Action Mode, You’re responding to a threat, Escaping, creating distance, or defending yourself.
+Red — Action mode.
+You’re responding to a threat, escaping, creating distance, or defending yourself.

 How to Build Situational Awareness (Step-by-Step)

-1. Put Your Phone Away When Moving, Your phone is the #1 killer of awareness.
+Your phone is the #1 killer of awareness.

-2. Use the “5-Second Scan” Every time you stop moving — entering a store, stepping out of your car, approaching your home — take five seconds to scan.
+Every time you stop moving — entering a store, stepping out of your car, or approaching your home — take five seconds to scan.

-3. Notice Hands, Not Faces Hands reveal intent.
-Hands hold weapons.
-Hands show tension, nervousness, or preparation.
+Hands reveal intent.
+They can hold weapons or show tension, nervousness, or preparation.

-4. Identify Exits, Everywhere You Go When you enter a building, ask yourself: Where is the nearest exit?
+When you enter a building, ask yourself: Where is the nearest exit?
 What’s my backup exit?

-5. Trust Your Intuition If something feels “off,” it probably is.
+If something feels “off,” it probably is.

-6. Avoid “Condition White” Zones, These are high-risk environments where people tend to zone out.
+These are high-risk environments where people tend to zone out.

-7. Use the “Check Your Six” Method, Look behind you.
+Look behind you.
 Notice who’s entering your space.

 Common Situational Awareness Mistakes

-1. Overconfidence - “I’d notice if something was wrong.”
+“I’d notice if something was wrong.”

-2. Tunnel Vision - Focusing on one thing and missing everything else.
+Focusing on one thing and missing everything else.

-3. Multitasking While Moving - Walking + texting = zero awareness.
+Walking and texting = zero awareness.

-4. Ignoring Intuition - Your instincts are early-warning systems.
+Your instincts are early-warning systems.

-5. Assuming Safety in Familiar Places - Most incidents happen close to home.
+5. Assuming Safety in Familiar Places

 Real-World Scenarios Where Situational Awareness Saves Lives

-Parking Lot Encounter You notice someone sitting in a car with the engine running, watching people walk by.
+You notice someone sitting in a car with the engine running, watching people walk by.

-Gas Station Approach You see someone exit their car and walk toward you at an angle.
+You see someone exit their car and walk toward you at an angle.

-Crowded Store Exit You notice someone pacing near the doors, scanning shoppers.
+You notice someone pacing near the doors, scanning shoppers.

 How to Practice Situational Awareness Daily

-1. The “Three Things” Game Every time you enter a new environment, identify:- Three people- Three exits- Three potential hazards
+Every time you enter a new environment, identify:

-2. License Plate Recall Try to remember the last 3–4 digits of a car near you.
+Try to remember the last 3–4 digits of a car near you.

-3. Clothing Description Drill Pick a person and describe their clothing in detail.
+Pick a person and describe their clothing in detail.

 Final Thoughts